mgholamikn/PoseGen/README.md

 ### Download pre-processed data and pre-trained models
 Please download the data and log zip files from: https://drive.google.com/drive/folders/1Pxvo1o_tKkptNVB-vAs-RnyCSwDpKJyP?usp=sharing

 unzip logs.zip and data.zip in the main directory.
-There should be a data/ and logs/ in the main directory then.
+There should be a data/ and logs/ in the main directory.

 ### Training
 To train PoseGen to generate data with SPIN as the baseline model: